 The small room, the meeting room, is 23' x 23', 529 square feet.
 There are two long tables arranged in the shape of a "T".
 Seating is available in this room for 25 persons.
 Food or beverages may not be served in this room.

-To reserve a room: One person from the organization shall be responsible to the Library for the group's use of a meeting room.
-That person must apply to the Director of the Library in order to reserve the facility for his/her group.
-A reservation form must be completed and filed with the Director of the Library for each meeting to be held.
-Click here to read the full meeting room policy.
-Click here to download a reservation form.
-Reservation forms must be returned to the Library in person, by mail, or by fax.
+To reserve a room, one person from the organization shall be responsible for the group's use of a meeting room.
+That person may reserve the facility for his/her group.
+A reservation form must be completed and returned to the library prior to use.
+Read the full meeting room policy and submit a meeting room request form.

 Free notary public service is available most hours the Library is open.
 The purpose of a Notary Public is to act as an impartial witness as he or she certifies signatures.
 All signers must be present and provide photo identification.
 Documents must be signed in the presence of the Notary.
 A Notary cannot give advice or instruction regarding documents to be notarized and will not be involved in any transaction that the Notary believes to be false, deceptive or fraudulent.

-One of the missions of the Henderson County Public Library is to provide resources and materials for the education of the citizens of Henderson County.
-In pursuit of that goal, the Library would like the opportunity to contribute to the success of your school and students.
 If you are a teacher or educator, you are encouraged to take advantage of our many free services, including a wealth of homework and educational tools on our website.
-Professional Courtesy Library Cards – Why should you get one?

-Teacher Collections The Library is able to collect up to 30 books and 8 DVDs or videos hand-picked by our own staff on a particular theme or themes for use in your classroom.
-For best service, please give 3 weeks advance notice.
-Specific Requests If the Library does not own the item that you are needing to enhance your curriculum or fulfill the educational standards for your classroom, we will try to purchase the item.
-Please allow at least 4 weeks notice for specific requests.
+If we do not own the item that you need to enhance your curriculum or fulfill the educational standards for your classroom, we will try to purchase the item.
+Please allow at least a 4-week notice for specific requests.
 This allows us time to find an alternate source if the item is no longer available for purchase.
 We may be able to borrow the item from another library.
 Submit a request online.
-Class Visits to the Library Bring your class in for a storytime and tour of the children’s department or the entire library and explore some of the materials and services we have to offer!